mcsaban/GateHub-sysops-candidates-task/README.md

 ## [part 1]

-This are instructions for setting Fedora linux server environment ready to ru run Ansible playbook needed for our future work.
+These are comprehensive steps for preparing the Fedora Linux server environment to execute the necessary Ansible playbook for our upcoming tasks.
+The instructions will ensure that the server is fully equipped and configured for efficient and effective Ansible playbook execution.

 ### Enable sshd service:
 sudo systemctl enable sshd